hanumantharao19/devops_mhr_documents/aws.md

 step5) aws s3 ls  -->list the bucekts s3

 -------------------------------
-EBS
+## EBS
 ----

-Elastic Blcok storage
+- Elastic Blcok storage
-data is stored in the form of block it used to perfom read and right oprations
+- In EBS volume data is stored in the form of blocks
+- it used to perfom read and right oprations
+- EBS volume is regional resource
+- aws ec2 create-volume --volume-type gp2 --size 5 --availability-zone us-east-2a

+## types EBS
+- 1) Generall purpose SSD
+    - a) Generall purpose SSD (gp2)
+    - b) Generall purpose SSD (gp3)
+- 2) provisioned iops SSD
+    - a) provisoined iops SSD(ios1)
+    - a) provisoined iops SSD(ios1)
+- 3) Magentic

 S3 bucket
 ---------
-1)s3( simple storage service)
+- 1)s3( simple storage service)
-2)s3 is object orinated storge that means usually we storing objects in the s3 genrally we s3 buckets are there in s3
+- 2)s3 is object orinated storge that means usually we storing objects in the s3 genrally we s3 buckets are there in s3

-3)s3 bucket globally unique
+- 3)s3 bucket globally unique
-4)s3 bucket is globall resource thant means files cam access globally and not regional resouce but we creating storage buckets region wise
+- 4)s3 bucket is globall resource thant means files cam access globally and not regional resouce but we creating storage buckets region wise
-5)genrally we are creating 100 buckets per region more than that if we want we need to raise ticket for AWS support team
+- 5)genrally we are creating 100 buckets per region more than that if we want we need to raise ticket for AWS support team
-6) Name of the bucket should be in small letters
+- 6) Name of the bucket should be in small letters
-7) cost of the data stored in s3 is depends on the region
+- 7) cost of the data stored in s3 is depends on the region
 ------------------
 versioning